dcasadevall/tabletop-combat-helper-api/README.md

+# DEPRECATED

+This project is deprecated, as Unity assets are now loaded via asset bundles.

 # Tabletop Combat Helper API

 This project contains the source for a backend API used to store assets and configuration data